freeCodeCamp/chinese/chinese/articles/understanding-redux-the-worlds-easiest-guide-to-beginning-redux.md

 (ii) Handle the increase and decrease actions to actually affect the displayed time on the counter.

-### Chapter 4: Building Skypey: A More Advanced Example.
+### Chapter 4: Building Skypey: A More Advanced Example

 ![](https://cdn-media-1.freecodecamp.org/images/1*itX4GQXZ8hrq5Fr7t3zQyg.png)